11 Skype Alternatives For Video Conferencing (Free and Paid)

 - Scheduling, CRM, and plenty of other integrations

 - Time limit (40 minutes) for free users on group calls

-Teams is a chat-based workspace in Office 365 that provides teams with tools to collaborate like live chat, audio & video conferencing, screen sharing & presentations, and scheduling & recording functionality.
+Microsoft Teams is a chat-based workspace in Office 365 that provides teams with collaboration tools like live chat, audio & video conferencing, screen sharing & presentations, and scheduling & recording functionality.

 - Includes features like one-to-one chat, group chat, emojis, GIFs, file sharing, and all the usual video conferencing features, plus more

 - Several of the paid versions for business come with other Office apps and services